4 Time Management Traps for Therapists

 To assume that each day we are going to have the same amount of energy and motivation fails to consider the natural shifts in our bodies and our environments.

-Time Management Tip #4: Be Aware of Seasonal and Personal Changes
+Time Management Tip #4: Be aware of seasonal and personal changes

-Most of us are aware of seasonal changes, but then we don’t do anything to adjust for the shifts.
 Many of us live in areas where there is a distinct drop in temperature in November and December, and at the same time the amount of daylight also lessens.
-Our bodies respond to this and naturally seek more rest.
-It’s common to fight against it.

 All year we look at a week or two of vacation at the end of the year as a light at the end of the tunnel, and we struggle through until we get there.
-But what happens for many people is that by the time that vacation comes, they are so depleted they don’t fully enjoy it, or they even get sick.
-If it’s possible, look at your year, and find the times that tend to be busiest for you.

 What can you do to anticipate the time crunch and add in some preventive self-care?

-Time management is a challenging task at any time of year.
 Consider trying out some of these time management tools, and be mindful of the impact on your stress levels.

 Then, incorporate the ones that work best for you into your routine, so you can make the most of your time, all the time.